CRESS-Surrey/eXtraWidgets/README.md

 end
 ```

-Here is a possible outcome of this procedure on Linux (it would look slightly different on Mac and Windows):
+Here is a possible outcome of this procedure on Linux (it would look slightly different on Mac or Windows):

 ![a screenshot of the result](doc/demo.png)

+Now let's use the values from those widgets in your `setup` procedure.
+As opposed to regular NetLogo widgets, extra widgets don't create global variables.
+You need to use `xw:get` and `xw:set` to get and set their values.
+Here is how you could do it in this case:

 ```
 to setup
   clear-all
-  create-turtles xw:get "pop" [
+  create-turtles xw:get "population" [
     set shape one-of fput "default" xw:get "shapes" fd 10
     xw:select-tab 1 ; select the regular interface tab